Elderly and Childless

-But you remember when you were young don’t you?
-You thought you would be young forever.
+You remember when you were young don’t you and you thought you would be young forever.
 You probably even thought you were invincible.
 I know I did!
 And now I look ahead, reminding my Podcast listeners and my blog readers, to plan; hoping we make it to our end with our dignity intact.
 All while not having even one child to at least in part rely upon.

-We don’t have children to take care of us in our elder years.
-We have them because we want them.
+We don’t have children to take care of us in our elder years but because we want them.
 We want to love and nurture them into wonderful adults.
 At least that is the general idea.

-But what of women and men in countries where there is not even the minimal governmental plan, i.e. social security, Medicare, Medicaid?
+What of elderly and childless, women and men, in countries where there is not even the minimal governmental plan, i.e. social security, Medicare, Medicaid?
 If you live in a country where at least social security exists, you have the opportunity for some semblance of a plan.
 Remember the elderly who live in countries where elder assistance does not exist, when you think you are too broke to have a plan.

 And yes, even those with children, have no guarantee that any one of them would spare, create, or have the time to help them.
 Children are not a retirement plan, at least not in the Western world.
 No matter where in the world you live, have a plan.